tab1-web/faq/docs/support/troubleshooting/game-issues.md

 ## Camera Sensitivity

-Fine-tune your DPI in your mouse software.
+Fine-tune your DPI in your mouse software and Windows' Mouse Setting.